 Perhaps she had reason to be worried about me back then.
 The truth was, my mother didn’t know the half of my teenage ways.
 Her increased bedroom confinement meant that my childish impulses just one door away were left unchecked for the first time ever, and continued unabated for greater and greater lengths of time.
 On the one hand, her growing absence was like a wrecking ball hollowing out the inner chambers of my heart.
 On the other hand it presented a freedom I had never experienced.
 The resulting void had to be filled with something.
 Each of us children employed different filling methods.
 Mine was to cultivate a growing obsession for a “boy band” first glimpsed on an afternoon TV talk show: the Bay City Rollers from Scotland.
 I can still recall the gushy charm I experienced upon hearing the story of the origin of their name: “We stuck a pin in a map of America, and it landed on a place called Bay City in Michigan,” pronouncing the hard t in “city” and inserting another hard “t” into the first syllable so that it was pronounced “mitch.”
 They had squirrely hair and wore short bellbottoms with plaid trimming, the fly of which was always mysteriously unbuttoned.
 I was hooked.
 As the weeks passed and my mother became weaker, as she steadily drifted off the path of motherhood that we all had assumed was our birthright, as her presence upon the Earth acquired a frighteningly translucent quality that would have given Franz Kafka pause, I responded in kind by slipping the mortal bonds of reality whenever I could and floating to the magical land of teen fandom.

 What started as a quirky fascination became a kind of compulsion.
 In my free time I would ride my bike with a friend through back roads of town to the Bradlees department store a few miles away and spend my allowance on teen magazines like Tiger Beat.
-Once back home I would lovingly crop images of Ian, Alan, Leslie, Derek, Woody, and my particular favorite, Eric, from the pages and tape them onto the walls of the bedroom shared with my younger sister, Suzanne.
+Once back home I would lovingly crop images of Ian, Alan, Leslie, Derek, Woody, and my particular favorite, Eric, from the pages and tape them onto the walls of the bedroom shared with my younger sister.
 Weekend after weekend, I purchased fresh stock to tape onto the walls.

-My guess is that my mother’s entreaty for me to think more of “others” referred to my habitual disregard of Suzanne, whose only recourse from the burgeoning eyesore in our bedroom was to draw the thin curtain my mother had sewn from two bed sheets and installed on a ceiling track across the width of the room.
+My guess is that my mother’s entreaty for me to think more of “others” referred to my habitual disregard of my younger sister, whose only recourse from the burgeoning eyesore in our bedroom was to draw the thin curtain my mother had sewn from two bed sheets and installed on a ceiling track across the width of the room.
 With the parental guardrails otherwise removed, my teenage impulses continued to bloomed wildly, until every inch of the walls on my side of the bedroom was covered.
 Poor Sue could only watch helplessly.

 It would take my Aunt Irene, visiting our house that spring shortly after my mother died, to stem the tide.
 Walking past our bedroom door en route to pick out the outfit my mother would be buried in, her eyes caught sight of the garish assemblage of tartan and exposed flesh.
 She stopped short, poked her head into the room, scanned the walls from ceiling to floor, and asked, dubiously, “What would your mother think of all this?”

 My mother and all that she stood for—her sensible approach, understated taste, and down-to-earth manner—suddenly rushed into sharp focus, bursting through the translucent shell that had encased her since the winter.
 That’s all it took; a subtle reminder of who she had been coupled with her sister’s hint of what my mother would have thought.
 Without a word I began dismantling the entire wretched configuration.
 It was as if she had rejoined my side in the silent space, reaching up in tandem to remove each picture, her right hand mirroring my left hand, until we had returned the walls to a blank state.
-Suzanne remembers being stunned at the sight of it.
+My younger sister remembers being stunned at the sight of it.